What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 Do you sell internationally?
 Companies that sell internationally may prefer to use the INT edition because it includes all three main international standards in a single template.

 As you can see, selecting a VPAT edition can be a challenge.
-In response to this, many vendors are electing to fill out multiple versions such as the 508 edition, WCAG edition, or just relevant sections of the International edition.
-Whichever editions you use, be aware each edition comes with its own set of specific instructions.
+Accordingly, many vendors are electing to fill out multiple versions such as the 508 edition, WCAG edition, or just relevant sections of the International edition.
+Whichever editions you use, be aware that each edition comes with its own unique instructions.

 What does a VPAT look like?